-I am a freelance documentary photographer based in Saint-Petersburg, Russia, who works on a regular basis with National Geographic Russia, Vice UK/USA etc. and with RIA novosti and Kommersant Photos as a stringer.
-Before photography I was a human rights lawyer for 3 years.
-During that time I dreamt of being in the field instead of doing paperwork, and documentary photography became the best means of accomplishing this for me.
-In 2013-2014 I spent 10 months in Asia cooperating with different non-governmental structures and organizations like Red Cross Nepal and Nepal Leprosy Trust covering human rights issues in the country - children with HIV, discrimination of lepers, drug addiction.
-In May 2015 I came back to the country to document the aftermath of an earthquake which claimed more than 10 thousand lives.
-At the moment my interests lie in the areas of human rights violations such as gender/racial prejudice, discrimination of HIV-positive people, immigration, the aftermath of conflicts and natural disasters, all of which I explore using different visual languages.
-I prefer to work in regions vulnerable to human rights abuses, including my home country and countries of Southeast Asia like Nepal, India and Bangladesh.
-I am convinced that a well-executed documentary project is the best instrument for raising awareness about certain social issues and that that is what is needed in those particular places.
+Sergei Stroitelev is an independent documentary photographer from Saint-Petersburg, Russia, who regularly works with National Geographic Russia, Vice UK/USA.
+He also works with RIA Novosti and Kommersant Photos as a stringer.
+Sergei worked as a human rights lawyer for three years before becoming a photographer.
+During that time, he dreamt of fieldwork instead of doing paperwork, and documentary photography happened to be the best tool for it.
+In 2013-2014, Sergei spent ten months in Asia cooperating with non-governmental structures and organizations such as Red Cross Nepal and Nepal Leprosy Trust.
+He focused on human rights issues in the country - children with HIV, discrimination of people suffering from leprosy, and drug addiction.
+At the moment, Stroitelev is interested in social issues such as gender/racial prejudice, discrimination of HIV-positive people, migration, the aftermath of conflicts and natural disasters, which he explores using various visual languages.
+Sergei prefers to work in regions vulnerable to human rights violations, including his home country and countries of Southeast Asia such as Nepal, India and Bangladesh.
+Stroitelev believes that a well-executed documentary project is the best instrument for raising awareness about social issues, which is missing in those regions.

 The series is a long-term photo story, for which I followed a small but very special family over 4 months.
 A young woman, Nadya (32), was a volunteer at a psychoneurological dispensary near Saint-Petersburg 5 years ago.
 During this time she formed a strong bond with a boy called Fedya (16) who suffered from several neurological diseases, including autism and a mild form of cerebral palsy.
 As Nadya recalls, she saw cleverness and kindness in his eyes.
 Some time later she realized that she wanted to adopt the boy.
 After a year of getting the runaround Nadya overcame bureaucratic hurdles, and now the two of them live together in a small single-bedroom apartment.